 Our walk through Omotesando and Harajuku begins just outside of Omotesando Station’s exit A2, in front of the Apple Store.

 But first, a small tea/coffee break and detour option for architecture and design lovers.

 Optional Detour: Oak Omotesando

 If you look directly across the boulevard, you’ll see the Oak Omotesando building, a shopping complex designed by Obayashi and Tange Associates, which also features design by photographer and artist Hiroshi Sugimoto.

-For art and architecture lovers, it’s worth the small detour.
-To take this small detour, cross the street and make a left.
+To take this small and worthwhile detour, cross the street and make a left.
 Walk past the main entrance and instead enter via the Kukkyocho entrance, which was designed by Sugimoto.

 If you walk up the staircase you will come upon Cafe Sahsya Kanetanaka, a peaceful cafe looking out onto a garden where you can enjoy matcha green tea, coffee, or one of the many impeccable Japanese sweets sets offered.

 Most tourists in this area spend most of their time on Omotesando Dori, but rather than walk along the elegant, zelkova-lined boulevard, we’re going to venture into the backstreets of Omotesando and Harajuku.

 From exit A2, with the Apple Store to your right, keep walking straight ahead for a few seconds and you will see a small side street to your right.
 Make a right into this side street.

 To help guide you, you should see small signs pointing you towards Maisen, a famous restaurant located in Omotesando’s backstreets.